Vojvoda (Serbian Revolution): Structure

 Karađorđe, a knez in Šumadija, was appointed vožd (leader) of the uprising at the Orašac Assembly on (Presentation of Jesus).
-The leading Serbs in the Belgrade Pashalik had planned for years to rise up against the renegade Janissaries (known as Dahije) that had wrested the pashalik, abolished Serb self-governing rights, and finally carried out the "Slaughter of the Knezes".
+The leading Serbs in the Belgrade Pashalik had planned for years to rise up against the renegade Janissaries (known as Dahije) that had wrested the pashalik from the Vizier, abolished Serb self-governing rights, and finally carried out the "Slaughter of the Knezes".

-In the beginning of the uprising braver locals gathered around their starešina (chief, elder), gradually expanding with rebels joining of good will or through pressure.
+At the beginning of the uprising, braver locals gathered around their starešina (chief, elder), gradually expanding with rebels joining voluntarily or through pressure.
 The first bands gathered around leaders such as Karađorđe, Stanoje Glavaš and Janko Katić in Šumadija, Jakov Nenadović in Kolubara and Milenko Stojković in Pomoravlje.
 With the expansion of the uprising, the gathering of troops was through the knez, who often also was the starešina, or another notable or merchant, such as Milan Obrenović, Mladen Milovanović, Teodosije Marićević and others.
 Archpriest Matija Nenadović described the starešina as coming from "the wealthiest of Serbs, who was a knez, merchant, priest, kmet (serf) or otherwise wealthy, having a good patrimony, zadruga, plenty of livestock, mills and other income" and who could gather men and arm them.
 The first starešine of the not yet organized army were recognized by the commoners in distinguished individuals in their midst, however, as the battles continued and the rebels became better organized, distinction through battle singled out people fit for leadership.